LunarVim/LunarVim/docs/plugins/02-default-plugins.md

 # Default Plugins

-These are the default plugins that are installed with LunarVim, here is a very brief discription of what they do and some commands and LunarVim default key mappings.
+These are the default plugins that are installed with LunarVim, here is a very brief discription of what they do, some commands and the LunarVim default key bindings.

-## Plugin managememt
+## Plugin management

 ### [packer.nvim](https://github.com/wbthomason/packer.nvim)

 **use-package inspired plugin/package management for Neovim.**
 Basic commands:
-    :PackerInstall installs packages that have a lvim.plugins entry in ~/.config/lvim/config.lua or init.buit ~not sure.
+    :PackerInstall installs packages that have a lvim.plugins entry in ~/.config/lvim/config.lua
+                   or init.buit ~not sure.
     :PackerStatus Lists the installed plugins
     :PackerUpdate fetches and installs updates to packages

 ## Language Server Protocol

 ### [nvim.lspconfig](https://github.com/neovim/nvim-lspconfig)

 **A collection of common configurations for Neovim's built-in language server client.**
 Automatically launching and initializing language servers that are installed on your system.
     :LspInfo Language server diagnostics

 ### [nvim-lspinstall](https://github.com/kabouzeid/nvim-lspinstall)

 **Companion plugin for nvim-lspconfig to install language servers**
-      can use tab completion with LspInstall to check for available language servers :LspInstall <language>
+      can use tab completion with LspInstall to check for available language servers
+      :LspInstall <language>

 ### [nlsp.settings.nvim](https://github.com/tamago324/nlsp-settings.nvim)

 **A plugin to configure Neovim LSP using json files like coc-settings.json.**

 ## Highlighting, treesitter

 ### [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)

 **Simple and easy way to use the interface for tree-sitter in Neovim and provide some basic functionality such as highlighting**
-    :TSInstall <language_to_install>  tab t show available languages :TSInfoInstallInfo  check installation status see the nvim.treesitter documentation to see the supported languages
+    :TSInstall <language_to_install>  tab t show available languages
+    :TSInfoInstallInfo  check installation status
+see the nvim.treesitter documentation to see the supported languages

 ## File explorer, treesitter

 ### [nvim-tree.lua](https://github.com/kyazdani42/nvim-tree.lua)

 **A File Explorer For Neovim Written In Lua**
-    launch with <leader> e   <spacebar> is LunarVim default leader key to quit :q
+    launch with <leader> e   <spacebar> is LunarVim default leader key
+    to quit :q
     help and key bindings: g?

 ### [rnvimr](https://github.com/kevinhwang91/rnvimr)

 **ranger file explorer window**

 ```lua
 {